futtta/ao_critcss_aas/readme.txt

 = Where do I get an API key from? =

-Please sign up at CriticalCSS.com then go to CriticalCSS.com API Keys.
+Please sign up at [https://criticalcss.com](https://criticalcss.com/?aff=1) then go to [CriticalCSS.com API Keys](https://criticalcss.com/account/api-keys/?aff=1).
 This is a premium service, so be sure to read the additional pricing information!

 At the time of writing (4 May 2018) the price for using CriticalCSS.com is: